pytorch/pytorch/docs/source/notes/cuda.rst

   :class:`~torch.cuda.graph` and
   :func:`~torch.cuda.make_graphed_callables` set a side stream for you.)
 * Ops that sychronize the CPU with the GPU (e.g., ``.item()`` calls) are prohibited.
-* Dynamic control flow (based on CPU or GPU data) is prohibited.
 * CUDA RNG ops are allowed, but must use default generators.
 For example, explicitly constructing a new :class:`torch.Generator` instance and passing it as the ``generator`` argument to an RNG function is prohibited.